 One to one Careers Advice

-One to one Careers advice in College is provided by in house careers adviser Mr Pritchard and independent Careers adviser (Pete Lovatt from North Star Careers) who attends the college one day a week every Wednesday.
+One to one Careers advice in College is provided by our team of three Careers Advisors and two Work Experience coordinators.
 Students can book an appointment through myloreto or by calling into the Careers area opposite the main college office.
 Further details can be found on Loreto Daily, Loreto Weekly and in your college email inbox.